alexcg1/my-first-jina-app/chapters/all_in_one.md

 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS8.png" width="20%" align="left">

 You can think of the Flow as telling Jina *what* tasks to perform on the dataset.
 The Pods comprise the Flow and tell Jina *how* to perform each task, and they define the actual neural networks we use in neural search, namely the machine-learning models like `distilbert-base-cased`.

-As you may recall from [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101), A Pod is a group of Peas with the same property, running in parallel on a local host or over the network.
-A Pod provides a single network interface for its Peas, making them look like one single Pea from the outside.
-Beyond that, a Pod adds further control, scheduling, and context management to the Peas.
+(Which we can see in `pods/encode.yml`)

 Jina uses YAML files to describe objects like Flows and Pods, so we can easily configure the behavior of the Pods without touching their application code.

-Let's start by looking at our indexing Flow, `flows/index.yml`.
+Let's start by looking at the Pods in our indexing Flow, `flows/index.yml`.
 Instead of the first Pod `crafter`, let's look at `encoder` which is a bit simpler:

 ```yaml
 pods: